freenas/freenas-docs/userguide/storage.rst

 Scrubs
 ----------

-:menuselection:`Storage --> Scrubs`
+A scrub is the process of ZFS scanning through the data on a volume.
-allows scheduling and managing scrubs on a ZFS volume.
-Performing a ZFS scrub on a regular basis helps to identify data integrity problems, detects silent data corruptions caused by transient hardware issues, and provides early alerts to disk failures.
-If you have consumer-quality drives, consider a weekly scrubbing schedule.
-If you have datacenter-quality drives, consider a monthly scrubbing schedule.
+Scrubs help to identify data integrity problems, detect silent data corruptions caused by transient hardware issues, and provide early alerts of impending disk failures. %brand% makes it easy to schedule periodic automatic scrubs.

-Depending upon the amount of data, a scrub can take a long time.
+Each volume should be scrubbed at least once a month.

+The amount of time needed for a scrub is proportional to the quantity of data on the volume.
+Typical scrubs take several hours or longer.

-Scrubs are I/O intensive and can negatively impact performance.
-They should be scheduled for evenings or weekends to minimize the impact to users.
+The scrub process is I/O intensive and can negatively impact performance.
+Schedule scrubs for evenings or weekends to minimize impact to users.
+Make certain that scrubs and other disk-intensive activity like :ref:`S.M.A.R.T.
+Tests` are scheduled to run on different days to avoid disk contention and extreme performance impacts.

-A ZFS scrub only checks used disk space.
+Scrubs only check used disk space.
 To check unused disk space, schedule :ref:`S.M.A.R.T.
-Tests` of :guilabel:`Type` of *Long Self-Test* to run once or twice a month.
+Tests` of :guilabel:`Type` *Long Self-Test* to run once or twice a month.

+Scrubs are scheduled and managed with :menuselection:`Storage --> Scrubs`.

-When you create a volume that is formatted with ZFS, a ZFS scrub is automatically scheduled.
-An entry of the same volume name is added to :menuselection:`Storage --> Scrubs` and a summary of this entry can be viewed in :menuselection:`Storage --> Scrubs --> View Scrubs`.
+When a volume is created, a ZFS scrub is automatically scheduled.
+An entry with the same volume name is added to :menuselection:`Storage --> Scrubs`.
+A summary of this entry can be viewed with :menuselection:`Storage --> Scrubs --> View Scrubs`.
 :numref:`Figure %s <zfs_view_volume_scrub_fig>`
 displays the default settings for the volume named :file:`volume1`.
 In